omahs/availproject.github.io/docs/clash-of-nodes/karnot.md

 To partake in the Karnot challenge, follow these key steps:

 1. **Deploy a Karnot App Chain**: Use the Karnot CLI for rapid deployment of your app chains.
-1. **Deploy on Avail's Goldberg Testnet**: Opt to post your rollup data to the Avail Goldberg testnet.
+1. **Deploy on Avail's Goldberg Testnet**: Opt to post your appchain data to the Avail Goldberg testnet.
 1. **Fund Your Account**: Use the Avail Goldberg faucet to acquire tokens for the Goldberg testnet.
 1. **List Your Appchain for Clash of Nodes**: Create a PR to list your app chain on the official repo for the Karnot CLI, following the specified JSON format.